A Diffusion-based Generative Machine Learning Paradigm for Dynamic Contingency Screening: Experiment Results

 \subsection{Data Acquisition}

 The training dataset generated by the data generation algorithm \ref{alg:1} is executed by MATPOWER \cite{zimmerman2016matpower}.
-The target values of active/reactive power of load demand and generators $(P^{target}_T, Q^{target}_T)$ in the equation \eqref{eq:7} are determined by the fixed scaled values of the base case $(P^{base}_T, Q^{base}_T)$ for all case studies, i.e. IEEE-6, IEEE-14, and IEEE-30.
+The target values of active/reactive power of load demand and generators $(P^{target}_T, Q^{target}_T)$ in the equation \eqref{eq:7} are determined by the fixed scaled values of the base case $(P^{base}_T, Q^{base}_T)$ for all case studies, i.e. IEEE-6, IEEE-14, IEEE-30, and IEEE-118.
 The case studies' dataset is available in MATPOWER's library.

-Generally speaking, the training dataset is utilized to train the DDPM-CS by the training algorithm \ref{alg:2}.
+Generally speaking, the training dataset is utilized to train the Denoising Diffusion Probabilistic Models for Contingency Screening (DDPM-CS) by the training algorithm \ref{alg:2}.
 The model is evaluated by the testing dataset according to the criterion of the contingency ranking.
-Specifically, a novel generated contingency is validated by MATPOWER to determine its value of $max\_\lambda$.
+Specifically, a novel generated contingency is validated by MATPOWER to determine its value of $\max\_\lambda$.
 As a result, the DDPM-CS performance is demonstrated by the ranking of the generated contingencies over all possible ones of the same sample.

-The data structure of a data sample is constructed as a 2D matrix, which is arranged in the order as shown in Fig.~\ref{fig:diffusion} under the notation of $Base$ and $Target$: \begin{itemize} \item[-] Two matrices of load demand profile at a base case $P_{N \times N} / Q_{N \times N}$ in $MW/MVar$, where $N$ is the number of a case study's buses. \item[-] A matrix of connection matrix at a base case $C_{N \times N}$ in a binary form as introduced in the algorithm \ref{alg:1}.
-In other words, it is the geometrical configuration of the systems at normal operation with all lines are connected. \item[-] Two matrices of critical load demand profile at a critical case $P_{N \times N} / Q_{N \times N}$ in $MW/MVar$. \item[-] A matrix of connection matrix at a critical case $C_{N \times N}$ in a binary form.
-Interpreted, it is the geometrical configuration of the systems at a critical point with a generated $N-1$ contingency. \end{itemize}